heypoom/fastspend/README.md

 - [ ] Automatically log spending from notification interception or web scraping, automatically sync and match
 - [ ] Pre-populated widget UI with spending behaviour, use previous transaction data or logged widget/spending group.
 One-tap to log spending from history.
 - [ ] Multiple logging backends as Rust plugin: YNAB API, Airtable, Plain Text, Firebase.
 Should be able to write unit test
-- [ ] Language grammar with treesitter, pest - or just Regex!
 - [ ] Natural language input instead of command-based input